-At the local level, the following policies within the emerging South Downs Local Plan directly relate to archaeological and cultural heritage:
+At the local level, the following policies within the South Downs Local Plan directly relate to archaeological and cultural heritage (these being relevant issues in relation to the site).

 - SD12: Historic Environment - SD16: Archaeology

 The purpose of the policies is to set out a positive strategy for the conservation and enhancement of the historic environment, including the safeguarding of heritage assets.